pavel8293-pavel/crypto-price-tracker/README.md

 # First start

 Follow these steps to get started with the project:
+1. Create a project folder on your computer.
+2. Go to this folder.

-1. Clone the project from the repository:
+3. Clone the project from the repository:
     -   Run the following command in your terminal `git clone https://github.com/**{your-username}**/crypto-price-tracker.git`
-    -   Alternatively, you can download the ZIP file from the repository and extract it into a folder on your computer.
+    -   Alternatively, you can download the ZIP file from the repository and extract it into a project folder on your computer.
-2. Open the project folder in your integrated development environment (IDE).
-Ensure that the terminal path matches the project path.
+4. Open the project folder in your integrated development environment (IDE):
+5.  - After cloning the project through the terminal run the command `cd crypto-price-tracker`.
+    - Alternatively, you can open the project folder.
-3. Install project dependencies by running the following command in your terminal: `npm install`
+6. Install project dependencies by running the following command in your terminal: `npm install`
-4. Start the project by running the following command in your terminal: `npm run start`
+7. Start the project by running the following command in your terminal: `npm run start`
-5. Once the project is running, open your web browser and visit [http://localhost:3000](http://localhost:3000/) to view it in the browser.
+8. Once the project is running, open your web browser and visit [http://localhost:3000](http://localhost:3000/) to view it in the browser.

 Now you're ready to explore and use the Crypto Price Tracker web application.